tiger4589/cqrs-lib/README.md

 ## Why are we doing this?

 It’s no longer shocking news that [AutoMapper and MediatR are going commercial](https://www.jimmybogard.com/automapper-and-mediatr-going-commercial/).

-Many developers prefer writing their own mappings rather than relying on AutoMapper.
+Many developers prefer writing their own mappings rather than relying on AutoMapper, and While the MediatR library isn’t a full-blown CQRS framework, it does facilitate the application of the CQRS pattern.

-While the MediatR library isn’t a full-blown CQRS framework, it does facilitate the application of the CQRS pattern.
-So instead of focusing on mapping, let’s concentrate on CQRS, and write our own companion library that would help in the long run to completely implement actual CQRS.
+Therefor, instead of focusing on mapping, let’s concentrate on CQRS, and write our own companion library that would help in the long run to completely implement actual CQRS.

 ## First Things First, What is CQRS?